jfcrenshaw/pzflow/README.md

 ## Development

-To work on pzflow, after cloning this repo:
+To work on pzflow, after forking and cloning this repo:
 1. Create a virtual environment with Python
 E.g., with conda `conda create -n pzflow`
 2. Activate the environment.